Kidnappers use ransoms to raise capital.

-The last few years have been good for Insurance companies that provide Kidnap & Ransom cover.
 Somali piracy alone generates millions in annual premiums.
-Nigerian & Nicaraguan abductions for profit has soared, when the Algerian gas plant was taken hostage with it’s hundreds of workers insurers where inundated with calls, these high profile cases have helped too.
+Nigerian and Nicaraguan abductions for profit have soared, and when the Algerian gas plant was taken hostage, with it’s hundreds of workers, insurers were inundated with calls.

-Majority of big high-flying companies have Kidnap & Ransom coverage for their staff nowadays, normally plans cover Ransom, hiring of negotiators and consultants, loss of earnings and other costs.
+An increasing number of big high-flying companies have Kidnap & Ransom coverage for their staff nowadays.
+Plan options include Ransom cover, hiring negotiators and consultants, loss of earnings and other costs.
 The market has increased from about 250 million dollars in 2006 to 500 million dollars in 2011.

 Today business is changing and shifting, Somali piracy has declined, there have not been any documented hijackings since 2012, And although the number of attacks in the Gulf of Guinea overtook those of the East Africa in 2012, quieter shipping routes there mean fewer potential customers, yet new markets are opening up.
 In Africa, India and Latin America the middle class has been growing and so has the worry about being kidnapped.
 For instance, “express” kidnappings are on the rise, negotiators report.
 This quicker version involves fast, targeted grabs, followed by shorter periods of detention and smaller ransoms.